KrigRaseri/Cinema-Room-REST-Service-Project/README.md

 **==Additional Changes==**

+- Added spring security to the project for practice.
 - A few minor name changes here and there, but nothing major enough to talk about it.

 **==Notes==**

 This stage was too easy, but oh well.
 I wish they would have just jumped into spring security, but they probably wanted to keep it pretty simple.
+Instead, I just did it myself and implemented some basic spring security stuff for practice.
-On the other hand I could have just added it like I did with JPA, H2, etc., but I didn't want to since there was only the single pass check.
-It would probably be better to just move on to a new Spring project.
+I can still do a lot more with it, but I'm ready to move on to a new spring project.